 Let us know by email as soon as possible.
 This is especially important so that our volunteer judges don’t spend time evaluating a proposal that is no longer active.
 Only the principal applicant listed on the application may withdraw an application from the competition.

 No. Unfortunately, the judges do not have the time to provide individual comment on each proposal.

 No. The organizers will endeavor to collect and destroy all copies used by the judges.

 Names of semi-finalists, finalists, and winners will be made public as they are selected.
-The name of their plan and a one-sentence description of the business idea they are proposing will be publicly announced.
-Neither their full application nor their actual plan will be publicly disclosed.
+The name of their business and a one-sentence description of the business idea they are proposing will be publicly announced.
+Neither their full application nor their actual business pitch deck will be publicly disclosed.